Sipxi/izp-project-1-text/README.md

 ## Objective 🎯
 The aim of this project is to implement a program that:
-- Takes a sequence of digits as input.
+- Takes a sequence of digits as input
-- Searches for contacts whose name or phone number contains the corresponding characters for the entered sequence.
+- Searches for contacts whose name or phone number contains the corresponding characters for the entered sequence
-- Outputs a list of matching contacts or states that no contacts were found.
+- Outputs a list of matching contacts or states that no contacts were found

 ## Usage 📜